seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-by host class, not uniformly better: `federalreserve.gov` open · `bls.gov` and `defillama.com` serve their APIs and refuse the rendered page with 403 · `farside.co.uk` answers a managed bot challenge · ETF issuer product pages refuse the VPS — BlackRock and ARK 403, Grayscale 429, Bitwise 200. **`tokenomist.ai` and `cryptorank.io` are NOT measured and may not be assumed open or closed in either direction (TZ-22).**
-**A 403 on a page whose API answers is not a closed lane**, which is why the methodology names the machine-readable endpoint as the primary artifact.
+by host class, not uniformly better: `federalreserve.gov` open · `bls.gov` and `defillama.com` serve their APIs and refuse the rendered page with 403 · `farside.co.uk` answers a managed bot challenge · ETF issuer product pages refuse the VPS — BlackRock and ARK 403, Grayscale 429, Bitwise 200. **A 403 on a page whose API answers is not a closed lane**, which is why the methodology names the machine-readable endpoint as the primary artifact.

+**`tokenomist.ai` and `cryptorank.io` were measured by TZ-22 and both answer this machine.** Apex and `www` resolve to Cloudflare, TLS completes against a valid certificate, the rendered page returns 200 carrying its own product title and none of the four managed-challenge markers, and `robots.txt` serves.
+Their DATA APIs are credentialed and this repository holds no key: `api.tokenomist.ai/v4/token/list` answers 401 `x-api-key not found`, and `api.cryptorank.io` declares `X-Api-Key` as its only security scheme across 76 paths, with `/v3/documentation-json` and `/v3/ping` as the keyless exceptions — `/v3/ping` returns a server clock and no data. **An open lane is neither an extractable figure nor a permission, and TZ-22 measured only the lane.** Both pages are JS-hydrated applications, so whether a figure can be read out of the served HTML without executing JavaScript is untested; and `tokenomist.ai/robots.txt` carries a directive group naming `ClaudeBot`, `Claude-SearchBot` and `anthropic-ai` whose contents that run did not quote.
+The run's own client was `curl/8.5.0`, which the `*` group admits, so the measurement is clean — but a methodology naming the host would be admitting it for an agent the host addresses by name. **Neither host is named in `ANALYST-INSTRUCTIONS.md` §6a until both questions are closed** (§10).

 Price delivery is unchanged regardless: `analyst/live.json` reaches the engine through the Boss's Shortcut and the working tree, and no measurement of this machine reopens that.
 The one surviving route to the payload was scraping a rendered Gist HTML page;
 it was refused as a transport, because a presentation detail with no compatibility